parparito/2505215-MN5813/README.md

 2505215-MN5813.ipynb is the jupyter notebook file.

-the "compelted data frame" is the final HTML dataframe merged, cleaned and wrangled.
+the "data frame final work.csv" is the final HTML dataframe merged, cleaned and wrangled.